Miss Universe 2022: Debuts, returns, and withdrawals

 This edition marked the debut of Bhutan, and the returns of Angola, Belize, Indonesia, Kyrgyzstan, Lebanon, Malaysia, Myanmar, Saint Lucia, Seychelles, Switzerland, Trinidad and Tobago, and Uruguay.
 Seychelles previously competed in 1995, making this edition its first time competing after an absence of twenty-seven years.
-Trinidad and Tobago last competed in 2017, Kyrgyzstan, Lebanon, and Switzerland last competed in 2018, Angola and Saint Lucia last competed in 2019, while the others last competed in 2020.
+Trinidad and Tobago last competed in 2017, Kyrgyzstan, Lebanon, and Switzerland in 2018, Angola and Saint Lucia in 2019, while the others last competed in 2020.
 Denmark, Hungary, Ireland, Israel, Kenya, Morocco, Romania, and Sweden withdrew after their respective organizations failed to hold a national competition or appoint a delegate.
 Diana Tashimbetova was originally to represent Kazakhstan, but was dethroned and not replaced by the Kazakhstani license holder after a series of disputes between Tashimbetova and the license holder regarding the lack of support Tashimbetova received by them for her participation at Miss Universe.
 Balsam Hussein had been announced as the representative of Iraq in Miss Universe, but due to franchise matter, she decided to withdraw from the competition.
 Latvia was expected to compete for the first time since 2006, but their chosen delegate Kate Alexeeva withdrew from the competition after testing positive for COVID-19 prior to her departure.
 Ida Anette Hauan represented Norway, and participated of all pageant phases, but withdrew from the competition a few hours before the final telecast after testing positive for COVID-19.